timcastillogill/logParserTechTest/README.md

 ## **What's the Problem You have been set?**

-Write a script that: a.
-Receives a log as argument (webserver.log is provided) e.g.: ./parser.rb webserver.log b.
-Returns the following: list of webpages with most page views ordered from most pages views to less pageviews e.g.: /home 90 visits /index 80 visits etc... list of webpages with most unique page views also ordered e.g.: /about/2 8 unique views /index 5 unique views etc
+Write a script that:

+1. Receives a log as argument (webserver.log is provided) e.g.: ./parser.rb webserver.log
+2. Returns the following: <br>
+   a) list of webpages with most page views ordered from most pages views to less pageviews e.g.: /home 90 visits /index 80 visits etc...<br>
+   b) list of webpages with most unique page views also ordered<br>
+   e.g.: /about/2 8 unique views /index 5 unique views etc

 ### Clarifications: